 Live Action TV

-At the end of one season of Bones, Booth (a former Army Ranger sharpshooter) was reactivated and went to Afganistan to train snipers.
+- At the end of one season of Bones, Booth (a former Army Ranger sharpshooter) was reactivated and went to Afganistan to train snipers.

-John Basilone in The Pacific goes from receiving the Medal of Honor to being put in charge of training Marines at Camp Pendleton.
+- John Basilone in The Pacific goes from receiving the Medal of Honor to being put in charge of training Marines at Camp Pendleton.

-In Warhammer 40000, one Space Marines special character is Ultramarines scout sergeant Tellion, who stayed a sergeant to teach new recruits, and has even been loaned out to the Ultramarines' successor chapters to further distribute his skills.
+- One Space Marines special character is Ultramarines scout sergeant Tellion, who stayed a sergeant to teach new recruits, and has even been loaned out to the Ultramarines' successor chapters to further distribute his skills.
 This seems to be a common occurrence among scout sergeants, see below.

-In BattleTech, Clan sibko instructors subvert this; rather than being decorated veterans sent to educate the next generation they have been removed from active duty thanks to age, poor performance or political disgrace.
+- In BattleTech, Clan sibko instructors subvert this; rather than being decorated veterans sent to educate the next generation they have been removed from active duty thanks to age, poor performance or political disgrace.
 The majority of them are very bitter about this and are more than willing to take out their anger on the teenaged cadets they train; which is probably one of the the reasons (along with all training being done with live weapons) why Clan training programs have a 90% attrition rate.

-Master Miller of Metal Gear has served with Big Boss back when he was running the MSF, then trained SEALs and other mercenary outfits.
+- Master Miller of Metal Gear has served with Big Boss back when he was running the MSF, then trained SEALs and other mercenary outfits.

-Sergeant Cyrus from Dawn of War 2 is a veteran Blood Raven who prefers to teach the chapter's initiates as Scout Marines and is implied to have trained the player character and the rest of the main squad.
+- Sergeant Cyrus from Dawn of War 2 is a veteran Blood Raven who prefers to teach the chapter's initiates as Scout Marines and is implied to have trained the player character and the rest of the main squad.
 This doesn't stop him from playing an active role during the Tyranid invasion, Chaos incursion, and chapter civil war, nor will it stop him from bringing along his Initiates - it's part of their training, after all.

 - Truth in Television.
 During WWII, the Allies would pull their best aces out of combat and send them back to train new pilots.
 This served two purposes: it kept famous aces from being killed in combat, thus avoiding the blow to morale that it would cause, and it allowed new trainees to benefit from the aces' vastly greater experience, making them better pilots.
 It must have been a great incentive for pilots to excel, aka "Make Ace, get excused from combat sooner."
 Notably, Japan did not bring their aces out of combat (the idea being that they should stay where they could do the most damage against the enemy), and they were almost all killed eventually (the lone survivor was only pulled from the lines and sent to train new pilots due a stress-caused error causing him to get a bullet in the eye) — and the quality of Japanese pilots took a sharp downturn near the end of the war.
 This is also why the best known Axis aces had higher kill counts than their Allied counterparts.

 - This is fairly standard procedure for many armies around the world.
 Training is much more effective if the trainer actually has some practical experience in what he teaches, as opposed to purely theoretical knowledge.
 In a pinch, where there is no time or resources to train replacements, veteran instructors can also be re-fielded as opposed to instructors with no combat experience which are near useless in an emergency by comparison.